ngdplnk/PyStocking/README.md

 ### Verify Files

-Navigate to the cloned repository and ensure that you have the following files:
+Navigate to the cloned repository folder and ensure that you have the following files:

 - `launcher\build.nsi`
 - `launcher\icon.ico`